Methods for pitch analysis in contemporary popular music: phenomenological analysis of Primaal's commercial works: Tools and techniques

 \section{Tools and techniques}

-This section lists some of the tools and techniques used by the Primaal producers.
-A key tool for both generation and processing is the Spectrasonics Omnisphere synthesiser.\footnote{\url{https://www.spectrasonics.net/products/omnisphere/}} Widely used by professional producers, Omnisphere has been rated as the `world's best synthesiser' for several years, \citep{nagle2015omnisphere} suggesting that observations from Primaal's music may apply to other commercial tracks.
+This appendix lists some of the tools and techniques used by the Primaal producers during the production of the analysed tracks.
+Each is documented for what it does to the partial structure of a tone, which is what the analyses of Section~\ref{ref:signalanalysis} measure; Table~\ref{tab:overtone_processes}, in Section~\ref{sec:loudharmonics}, indicates which of these processes is used in which song and track.
+One central tool, used for both generation and processing, is Spectrasonics Omnisphere\footnote{\url{https://www.spectrasonics.net/products/omnisphere/}}.
+Omnisphere has been considered one of the world's best synthesisers for several years \citep{nagle2015omnisphere}.
+This suggests that observations made in the case of Primaal's music may apply to other commercial tracks.